Immaculate Conception Cathedral, Comayagua: Inside

-OutsideOutside, the façade has a Renaissance and baroque style.
+Outside, the façade has a Renaissance and baroque style.
 Its made in the form of an altarpiece with three streets, the central one wider where the semicircular arch entrance door is located.
 The streets are divided vertically by attached columns and horizontally by cornices forming four floors.
 Inside some niches of this facade, there are the images of four doctors of the Church in the side streets and in the central one, on the third floor, there are the statues of the Virgin Mary and on their sides Saint John the Baptist and Saint Joseph.The garden on the left side underwent several modifications during and after its construction, initially this was the cathedral's cemetery destined for the graves of religious officials such as bishops.

 However, this was closed in the nineteenth century to make way for the creation of a garden.
 This was due to the fact that in March 1843 a law was issued that prohibited giving land in church patios.
 Finally on the fourth floor is the figure of Christ blessing.
 The four-story bell tower stands out on the left side of this main façade, the last one is where the eight bells that it has are placed, later in its construction to the façade, this bell tower is finished off with a glazed colored ceramic dome.